AguaClara/Filter_Constriction/Reports_Tutorials/Report2/Report1_edit.md

 </div>

-The apparatus' head loss ($\Delta H$) was manipulated to create the necessary flow rate ($Q$) through the flow cell for different flow cell designs.
-Head loss was the main driver for the pressure difference on either side of the flow cell which is the direct cause of water flow through the cell.
+The apparatus' head loss ($\Delta H$) was manipulated to create the necessary flow rate ($Q$) through different flow cell designs.
+Head loss was the main driver for pressure difference across the flow cell, which is the direct cause of water flow through the cell.
 Thus, the ability to control this was crucial in obtaining proper flow velocities in the cell to mimic those seen in the StaRS filters.
 Previous semesters' Filter Constrictions subteams used various set heights within the laboratory, such as pipes near the ceiling.
 The Spring 2018 team designed and fabricated a vertically adjustable head loss arm using 80/20.
 80/20 is a metal rod with grooves which allow for the easy construction of stable support systems such as the aforementioned head loss arm.
 This device allowed for more accurate control of the height of the T-connector at the top of the head loss tubing, as shown in Figure 5.
 The arm's most important component was a lever that allowed easy vertical movement of the 80/20 beam, as shown in Figure 6.
 This enabled more accurate control of the apparatus' head loss.

 <div class="alert alert-block alert-danger">
 Did not give background on what the experimental apparatus actually is.
 Without that, the headloss part does not make sense.